-High-Availability Cluster is a group of computers with a purpose to increase the uptime of services, by making sure that a failed machine is automatically and quickly replaced by a different machine, with little service disruption.
+High-Availability Cluster is a group of computers with the purpose of increasing the uptime of services by making sure that a failed machine is automatically and quickly replaced by a different machine with little service disruption.

-Before we jump onto the actual setup, let’s see the tools and services you will be needing in HA cluster:
+Before we jump onto the actual setup, let’s see the tools and services you will need in HA cluster:

 - Distributed Replicated Block Device (DRBD)